Nathanloupy/42adv_boot2root/writeup1.md

 uid=1004(thor) gid=1004(thor) groups=1004(thor)
 ```

-# zaz's turtle
+# thor's turtle

-The home directory of the "zaz" user contains a file `turtle` that contains a sequence of commands to move a turtle on a grid.
+The home directory of the `thor` user contains a file `turtle` that contains a sequence of commands to move a turtle on a grid.

 ```
 thor@BornToSecHackMe:~$ ls